 If verbal consent will be used, the IRB will review the “script” utilized.

 NOTE: PIs are responsible for keeping signed consent forms on file for three (3) years after the project’s conclusion.
 If the PI leaves Clarke prior to that time, the PI is required to leave sealed copies of the consent forms with the departmental chair.

 What is a protected population?

-These populations include the following categories: minors, prisoners, fetuses, mentally handicapped, mentally disabled, test subjects for new drugs or clinical devices, pregnant women, illegal behavior or legally incompetent persons.
+These populations include the following categories: minors, prisoners, fetuses, mentally handicapped, mentally disabled, test subjects for new drugs or clinical devices, pregnant women, persons participating in illegal behavior or legally incompetent persons.

 Typically, research involving these populations will require a full IRB review.

 How will I know if my project is approved?

 Written notification of the IRB decision will be sent via email from the IRB to the principal investigator and his or her advisor.

 What if my project begins before I receive IRB approval?

 You cannot begin data collection before you receive IRB approval.
 If projects are scheduled to begin on a date that antecedes IRB approval, those projects must be postponed until IRB approval is received.
 Projects begun prior to approval are in violation of Clarke’s research standards.